 - Before Normal Retirement Age (usually age 65): Pension payments will be suspended for any month you work in Disqualifying Employment.
-If Member Services is not notified timely, this could cause your benefits to be suspended for up to an additional year even after you stop working. - After Normal Retirement Age, but before the calendar year following the year in which you reach age 701⁄2: Pension payments will be suspended for each month in which you work 40 or more hours in Disqualifying Employment. - After the April 1 of the calendar year following the year in which you reach age 701⁄2: Pension payments will not be suspended.
+If Member Services is not notified timely, this could cause your benefits to be suspended for up to an additional year even after you stop working. - After Normal Retirement Age, but before the calendar year following the year in which you reach age 70/2: Pension payments will be suspended for each month in which you work 40 or more hours in Disqualifying Employment. - After the April 1st of the calendar year following the year in which you reach age 701⁄2: Pension payments will not be suspended.
 You may continue to work and collect your pension without restrictions.

-Alert: If you are considering returning to work after your pension payments have started, it is a good idea to contact Member Services in advance to determine whether the employment you have in mind may be disqualifying.
+If you are considering returning to work after your pension payments have started, it is a good idea to contact Member Services in advance to determine whether the employment you have in mind may be disqualifying.

-If your pension is suspended and you Retire again after having earned at least 36 months of additional Service Credit, your benefit will be recalculated as if you had not previously Retired.
-Special rules apply if you Retire before earning at least 36 months of Service Credit.
+If your pension is suspended and you Retire again after having earned at least three additional Service Credits, your benefit will be recalculated as if you had not previously Retired.
+Special rules apply if you Retire before earning at least three Service Credits.
 Contact Member Services for details.
-If you were a part of the Window Cleaners Union Local No. 2 Pension Plan, different rules may apply.
-(See Appendix A on pages 53-57.)

 If you Retire before your Normal Retirement Age, and return to work in Disqualifying Employment, your pension will be suspended.
 Any additional Service Credit you earn through reemployment prior to your Normal Retirement Age will have a separate Annuity Starting Date after you stop working in Disqualifying Employment.
-The separate Annuity Starting Date for these additional benefits will be at least 30 days after the Fund advises you of the available payment options, unless the benefit is to be paid as a Joint and Survivor Pension at or after your Normal Retirement Age, or you and your Spouse consent in writing to commence payments before the end of the 30 day period.
+The separate Annuity Starting Date for these additional benefits will be at least 30 days after the Fund advises you of the available payment options, unless the benefit is to be paid as a Joint and Survivor Pension at or after your Normal Retirement Age or you and your Spouse consent in writing to commence payments before the end of the 30 day period.

-Any additional Service Credit you earn after Normal Retirement Age will be determined at the end of each calendar year and will be payable effective on the January 1 following the end of the calendar year in which you earned the additional Service Credit, provided payment of benefits is not suspended (that is, for the period after your Normal Retirement Age and before you reach your Required Beginning Date, you work less than 40 hours a month in Disqualifying Employment).
+Any additional Service Credit you earn after Normal Retirement Age will be determined at the end of each calendar year and will be payable effective on the January 1 following the end of the calendar year in which you earned the additional Service Credit, provided payment of benefits is not suspended (that is, if you are not working 40 or more hours a month in Disqualifying Employment between your Normal Retirement Age and your Required Beginning Date.)
 Additional benefits will be paid in the payment form in effect as of the Annuity Starting Date most recently preceding the date the additional benefit became payable.